wso2/docs-ob-toolkit-cds/en/docs/get-started/open-banking.md

 As described in the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/#introduction), the open banking ecosystem comprises the following main stakeholders:

-   * **Consumer** - The end-user who is benefited from CDR, the consumer can request the Data Holder to provide data.
+   * **Consumer** - The end-user who has benefited from CDR, the consumer can give permission to the relevant data holder to share their financial data or authorize transactions with the accredited data recipients.

-   * **Data Recipient** - A Data Recipient (DR) is an accredited party that can request CDR data from a Data Holder with the consent of the consumer.
-Data Recipients use standard APIs to access consumer data to provide services. <br/> A Data Recipient needs to be accredited by the ACCC.
-Once accredited, an Accredited Data Recipient can request banking data from a Data Holder with the consent of the consumer.
+   * **Data Recipient** - A Data Recipient (DR) is an accredited party that can request CDR consumers data from a Data Holder with the consent of the consumer.
+Data Recipients use standard APIs to access consumer data to provide services.
+A Data Recipient needs to be authorized by the ACCC, after successful authorization, an Accredited Data Recipient can request banking data from a Data Holder with the consent of the consumer.

-   * **Data Holder** -  The Data Holder is the organization that the CDR is applied to.
-This is an entity such as a bank that provides and maintains a payment account for a consumer.
-With the consumer's consent, the Data Holders share account and transaction data via API endpoints.
+   * **Data Holder** -  The Data Holder is an entity such as a bank that provides and maintains a payment account for consumers.
+With the consumer's consent, the Data Holders share account and transaction data via secure API endpoints.

-   * **Treasury** -  The lead regulator for the CDR.
-The Treasury oversees rule-making and is responsible for the overall program.
+   * **Treasury** -  The lead regulatory body for the CDR regime and this organization serves the CDR consumers by creating and imposing rules.

    * **ACCC** - The Australian Competition and Consumer Commission (ACCC) is a co-regulator for the CDR regime.
 The ACCC works with the Treasury, the Data Standards Body and the OAIC to implement the CDR. <br/> The ACCC is responsible for the accreditation of Data Recipients and maintaining a registry of accredited data holders and persons.
 It also guides stakeholders about